Covered California delivers power to compare affordable health choices to consumers

-Covered California, the new statewide marketplace for private health insurance, recently announced proposed rates it negotiated on behalf of Californians.
-The fact that rates are significantly lower than most had projected is great news for the implementation of the Affordable Care Act (ACA) and for low and middle income California families.
+Covered California, the new statewide Marketplace for private health insurance, recently announced proposed rates it negotiated on behalf of Californians.
+The fact the rates were significantly lower than most had projected is great news for the implementation of the Affordable Care Act (ACA) and for Californians.

-Nevertheless, political opponents are on the attack.
-Bafflingly they are using our current dysfunctional individual insurance marketplace as some kind gold standard for comparison.
-Essentially muddying the waters by comparing comprehensive coverage and rates in Covered California to plans currently offered in the individual marketplace, many of which are junk or close to it.
-It is like comparing the quality of a Lincoln to a Yugo.
+Nevertheless, political opponents are on the attack and, bafflingly, they are using the current, dysfunctional individual insurance marketplace as some kind of gold standard for comparison.
+They are muddying the waters, comparing comprehensive coverage and rates in Covered California to individual plans currently offered in the individual marketplace, many of which are junk or close to it.
+It’s like comparing the quality of a Lincoln to that of a Yugo.

 Unfortunately, illness is unavoidable.
 Fortunately, getting ill and losing you’re life savings isn’t what’ll happen when Covered California opens its doors in January 2014.

-Covered California pools purchasing power, negotiating rates for millions of Californians who currently lack the clout to effectively negotiate for themselves.
-A fairer comparison would be between Covered California’s rates and those offered by California’s small employer market.
+Covered California will pool purchasing power, negotiating rates for millions of Californians who currently lack the clout to effectively negotiate for themselves.
+A fairer comparison than the one naysayers offer would be between Covered California’s rates and those offered by California’s small employer market.
 Keep in mind; this is still apples to eggs.
-While both markets don’t allow pre-existing condition exclusions, small employer coverage isn’t standardized, employee out-of-pocket costs aren’t capped, vary greatly, and are rising rapidly.
+While both markets don’t allow pre-existing condition exclusions, small employer coverage isn’t standardized, employee out-of-pocket costs aren’t capped, and they vary greatly and are rising rapidly.

-That being said, let’s assume the average small employer-sponsored plan is approximately equivalent to a silver plan offered by Covered California.
+That being said, let’s assume the average small employer-sponsored plan is approximately equivalent to a silver plan offered by Covered California, since both represent a middle ground in terms of premiums.
 The average premium in California’s most expensive market, San Francisco, is $403 in the small group market compared to $351 at Covered California—that’s a 13% lower average premium.
-In fact, Covered California’s rates average 29% lower than the small group market in Los Angeles.
+In fact, the average can be as low as 29% in Los Angeles.